I tried image analysis with the multimodal capabilities of Foundation Models

 └─ ModelManagerServices.ModelManagerError Code=1001

-This occurs when the model component for Vision does not exist.
-Since SystemLanguageModel.default.isAvailable only checks the readiness of the text generation model, this can occur with Vision features even after passing this check.
+This occurs when the Vision model component does not exist.
+Since SystemLanguageModel.default.isAvailable only checks the readiness state of the text generation model, this error can still occur with Vision features even if this check passes.

-In the current beta version, Vision features including image analysis do not work in the simulator.
+In the current beta, Vision features including image analysis do not work in the simulator.
 This is resolved by testing on a physical device.

 Summary

-On the other hand, there are constraints in that an Apple Intelligence-compatible device and a beta version of Xcode are required, and setting up the development environment takes some effort at this point.
-As the range of target devices expands after the official release, I look forward to what the future holds.
+On the other hand, there are constraints in that an Apple Intelligence-compatible device and a beta version of Xcode are required, and at this point, setting up the development environment takes some effort.
+After the official release, the number of supported devices is expected to expand, so I look forward to what lies ahead.

 References